hh1927/hotspot/README.md

     - Confirmation Page
           - shows event page without interaction options
           - after the day is complete this returns the Homepage that reveals the next days carousel of events

+# BUSER SIDE
+    - Logo briefly shows when opening the app
+             - goes away without interaction
+    - Homepage opens up to a selection of events (up to six)
+          EVENT: The image of the Event (Flyer) or Space
+             - when tapped, they can edit the information of the event.
+They can save or delete it here.
+             - if the event already began, it will bring them to a list of guests that have RSVP'd already.
+             - Empty event slots-- marked by '+' will allow them to add a new event.
+          CREATE
+             - when tapped, it gives another method of creating an event PROFILE
+             - when tapped, it will ask the user to update their permanent information/standards of the venue.
+This is non specific to the event or promotion.

+    - Venue Page is accessible through the profile button.
+          - shows the user their current information.
+          EDIT: Must hit edit button to edit.
+Otherwise for visual display only
+          - Age Requirements can be filled out here
+          - vibe and bar type can also be selected from a variety of descriptors.
+          - User can see photos present and add/remove photos from library SAVE/EXIT: Will return to visual display.
+No longer editable.

+     - Event Page is accessible through the profile button.
+          - shows the user event specific information.
+          EDIT: Must hit edit button to edit.
+Otherwise for visual display only
+          - Location, Date, Time, Max Guests allowed can be edited here
+          - vibe and bar type can also be selected from a variety of descriptors.
+          - User can see photos present and add/remove photos from library
+          PUBLISH: Will return to visual display.
+No longer editable.
+Shares to Cuser.
+          DELETE: Will return to event list.
+Removed from list.
+Removes from Cuser.
+          DRAFT: Will return to visual display.
+No longer editable.

+    - RSVP/Guest Page
+          - when tapped, displays General Information of the guest Party Size
+                 Name and Age of Each Guest (will expose according to size)
+          - when tapped returns to guest list
+          REMIND: sends a notification to all the guests about the event they registered for.